Nivitus/Nivitus/README.md

 <em>

+About Personal Stuffs

-- 🔭 I’m currently working on ...
-Final Year MCA Student
+- 🔭 I’m a Student Final Year MCA Student in Loyola College
-- 🌱 I’m currently learning ...
-Data Science
+- 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-Getting Data Science internsship
+- 🤔 I’m looking for help with Getting Data Science internsship
-- 💬 Ask me about ...
+- 💬 Ask me about Anything I'm happy to help you.
-- 📫 How to reach me: ...
+- 📫 You can ask this way nivitus@gmail.com
-- 😄 Pronouns: ...
+- 😄 Wanna Messeage through 9994268967 Whatsapp
-- ⚡ Fun fact: ...
+- ⚡ I wanna be a part of making Google Self Car
+- 🎬 I love watching movies and I'm a big fan of Captain America 😄😄😄 🦸